shorepine/tulipcc/docs/tulip_api.md

 b2.move_to(25,25) # Can have many sprites of the same image data on screen this way
 ```

-A `Player` class comes with a quick way to move a sprite from the joystick/keyboard:
+A `Player` class comes with a quick way to move a sprite from the keyboard:

 ```python
 p = tulip.Player(speed=5) # 5px per movement